burgrp/surp-go/PROTOCOL.md

 ## TTL Handling

-- `IS` includes a TTL (timeout for that register)
+- `IS` includes a TTL.
+Both registry and consumers must check the TTL.
-- When TTL expires without an update, registry:
+  - When TTL expires without an update:
-  - Removes the value
+    - Registry removes the value
-  - Sends `IS` with `ValueType = UNDEFINED` to subscribers
+    - Consumers treat the register as undefined
-- `GET` also uses TTL for subscriptions
+- `GET` uses TTL for subscriptions
   - Consumers must resend GET to maintain long-lived subscriptions

 ---